Joykareko/Dog-classification-in-AWS/README.md

 Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.
 -Done

+### Different .py files used.
+I created 3 .py files.
+ I used hpo.py-I used this for debugger and profiler creation through use of smdebug module.
+This file is genrally similar to the train_model.py file but with additional variables for my test and train functions to include hooks for debugging and profile creation.
+I also created a train_model.py.
+This contained the functions for training and testing and model creation.
+I used Resnet50 as my pretrained model of choice.
+Initial endpoint invocation generated an error, so I used a custom model_endpoint.py script file to call the endpoint and use the file to generate a prediction on a test image.

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search